memph1024/swapdex-documentation/docs/dev-guides/Tutorials/evm-tutorial/index.md

 You can view our tutorials to get a better feel for building Ethereum smart contracts on SwapDex, and how to directly offload or migrate your Ethereum application onto SwapDex.

-As previously mentioned, SwapDex is proof of stake, this does mean that smart contracts that rely on components of Ethereum's API that touch on Proof of Work--difficulty, uncles, hash-rate won't work as expected on SwapDex.
+As previously mentioned, SwapDex is Nominated Proof of Stake (NPOS).
+This does mean that smart contracts that rely on components of Ethereum's API that touch on Proof of Work--difficulty, uncles, hash-rate won't work as expected on SwapDex.
 For those values, we have constant values set at the runtime level.
 Existing Ethereum contracts that rely on Proof of Work internals (e.g., mining pool contracts) will almost certainly not work as expected on SwapDex.

 ---